 Ian Lichfield gets to the kitchen, brews a cup of tea and off he goes.
 The CEO of WHP Engineering walks the office floor at the company's headquarters in Gateshead, northeast England, addressing team members passing by with a warm "good morning".
 Finance Director Caroline Farquhar walks alongside, a cup of tea in hand, greeting the staff side-by-side.
 Every morning the stroll repeats.
 Lichfield tells me it's a prime opportunity to catch up on the business and "get updates on the priority issues".

 With a background in finance, Lichfield moved into industries with companies in construction, building materials and mining sectors, and has been part of teams that specialise in growing businesses organically and through acquisition.
-"It was the challenge of doing this that lead me to general management," he admits.
+"It was the challenge of doing these [acquisitions] that led me to general management," he admits.

 In 2016, Lichfield was working with SME fund Enact, part of Leeds-based private equity firm Endless, and the company had identified the potential of WHP investing in the business to improve and grow it.
 "It was clear to me that WHP had a depth of expertise and knowledge, but it also occupied a unique position in the market with its range of services and ability to deliver all elements of a project using in-house resource.
 The scale of the opportunity and the warmth and enthusiasm of the WHP team made the decision to join them easy," he says.